 The Best Shopping on Cape Cod

 If you are looking for Cape Cod-themed apparel and home decor, Cuffy’s is the perfect place to start.
 There used to be four locations, but two remain – in West Dennis in mid cape and Provincetown in the outer cape.
-The West Dennis location is currently adding on a 14,000 square foot expansion that is bound to become a big Cape Cod shopping destination.
-It’s scheduled to be ready for the 2022 summer months and will be the best place to get a Cape Cod sweatshirt or t-shirt.
+The West Dennis location has just added on a 14,000-square-foot expansion that is bound to become a big Cape Cod shopping destination.

 Christmas Tree Shops